stubbedev/srv/README.md

 ### `srv add`

 Register a new site with Traefik.
+Automatically detects the site type:

+1. **Docker-Compose** - if the path contains a `docker-compose.yml`
-Automatically detects whether the path contains a `docker-compose.yml` (compose site) or static files.
+2. **PHP** - if the path contains a `composer.json` or `.php`/`.phtml` files
+3. **Static** - otherwise, serves the directory as static files via nginx

+The site is automatically started after being added.

 ```bash
 srv add PATH [flags]